tu6619/My-CV/projects/fftf.md

 #Fit For The Future

-Client was unhappy with features and appearance of their existing WordPress site.
+Client - a sustainability charity -  was unhappy with features and appearance of their existing WordPress site.

 ###Main Involvement
 * Menu reorganisation and navigation